isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 A library is a collection of declarations and definitions maintained, documented, and shipped together.
-A library could be a set of headers (a "header only library") or a set of headers plus a set of object files.
+A library could be a set of headers (a "header-only library") or a set of headers plus a set of object files.
-A library can be statically or dynamically linked into a program, or it may be `#include`d
+You can statically or dynamically link a library into a program, or you can `#include` a header-only library.

 ### <a name="Ra-dag"></a>A.4: There should be no cycles among libraries

 ##### Reason

-* A cycle implies complication of the build process.
+* A cycle complicates the build process.
 * Cycles are hard to understand and may introduce indeterminism (unspecified behavior).

 ##### Note